sven-ito/rfid-blocking-poc/README.md

 RFID Blocking PoC
 =================

-> How effective are RFID blocking wallets, covers and cards - is there an effordable way to test them?
+> How effective are RFID blocking wallets, covers and cards - is there an affordable way to test them?

 # Why the PoC?

 * In our daily lives, we are using an increasing amount of RFID/NFC enabled cards (banking, credit card, passport, ID, health insurance etc.).
 * On the one hand, this is very comfortable when performing e.g. contactless payments.
 * On the other hand, one could also become victim to "contactless virtual pitpocketing" or potential data leaks in public space.
+  * Some article about the German ID: https://www.zdnet.de/41533735/neuer-personalausweis-wo-die-wirklichen-gefahren-lauern/ (German)
 * Therefore RFID blocking wallets, covers and cards have been developed - some product examples are:
   * https://www.amazon.de/gp/product/B07RD6RHRD
   * https://www.amazon.de/gp/product/B01NBR9VRD

-# An Effordable Way
+# An Affordable Way

 * While it is possible to purchase card reading devices in the medium-high price range, there are also some rather cheap GPIO boards (type: "RC522") for the RaspberryPi available.
 * They also come with RFID cards and transponders in kits.